scottgriv/Dark-Castle-Theme/.github/CODE_OF_CONDUCT.md

-# Code of Conduct - Dark-Castle-Theme
+# Code of Conduct - Dark Castle Theme

 ## Our Pledge